OCA/repair/repair_type/README.rst

 Usage
 =====

-Set stock picking type for repairs and select source locations for removing and recycling components.
-Afterwards selecting that stock picking type on a Repair Order will automatically put that source location on stock moves of that components.
+-  Set the stock picking type for repairs and define source locations for adding, removing and recycling components.
+-  When you select this stock picking type in a Repair Order, Odoo will automatically assign the specified source locations to the stock moves for the respective components.

 Bug Tracker
 ===========